nttcslab-sp/kaldiio/README.md

     assert f is sys.stdout
 ```

-For example, there are gziped alignment file, how to open it:
+For example, if there are gziped alignment file, then you can load it as:

 ```python
 from kaldiio import open_like_kaldi, load_ark
 with open_like_kaldi('gunzip -c exp/tri3_ali/ali.*.gz |', 'rb') as f: